The latest hearing aids can help compensate for noise and even for the muffling effects of COVID masks

 By Caitlin Finlay

 Every January, the Consumer Technology Association trade show in Las Vegas (once named the Consumer Electronics Show, it’s now known simply as CES) showcases everything new and innovative from the top tech companies.
-The 2021 version took place from January 11 to 14—virtually, of course—and among the concepts and gadgets introduced were new developments in hearing-aid technology.
+Among the concepts and gadgets introduced were new developments in hearing-aid technology.
 One in 10 Canadians has some degree of hearing loss.

 Signia, a producer of hearing aids, has introduced a new feature within its Signia app called Face Mask Mode.
 This new setting will allow hearing-aid wearers to better hear those speaking through a mask—an especially helpful tool these days given the ubiquity of mask-wearing during the coronavirus pandemic and the muffling effect masks have on speech.
 The mask mode, easily turned on or off at the tap of a button, works with hearing aids to produce cleaner sounds for words and to reduce background noise.
 Once Face Mask Mode is turned off within the app, the hearing aids revert to their normal settings, balancing surrounding sounds.
 Face Mask Mode is available on the Signia app for devices featuring iOS 11 or Android 6.0, and is compatible with the Signia hearing aids Pure 312 X, Pure Charge&Go X, and the Styletto X.